ballerina-platform/ballerina-lang/CONTRIBUTING.md

 - Join the conversations at:

-    - [StackOverflow](https://stackoverflow.com/questions/tagged/ballerina): to get help with Ballerina (use the Ballerina tag for any of your questions.)
+    - [StackOverflow](https://stackoverflow.com/questions/tagged/ballerina): to get help with Ballerina (use the Ballerina tag for any of your questions)
-    - [Slack](https://ballerinalang.slack.com/): for real-time discussions with the team and community
+    - [Slack](https://ballerina.io/community/slack/): for real-time discussions with the team and community
     - [Ballerina-Dev Google Group](https://groups.google.com/forum/#!forum/ballerina-dev): (developer team mailing list) to discuss Ballerina roadmap, features, and related issues
-    - [Twitter](https://twitter.com/ballerinalang): to tweet about Ballerina (use the “#ballerinalang” hashtag).
+    - [Twitter](https://twitter.com/ballerinalang): to tweet about Ballerina (use the “#ballerinalang” hashtag)

 - Submitting a bug is just as important as contributing to code.
 Report an issue in the relevant repo out of the GitHub repos listed below.